previousnext/m8s/docs/cluster/gcp/gcp.md

 Known limitations:

-* We don't cache composer or yarn packaages, we don't have a solution for "easy" network storage on GCP.
+* We don't cache composer or yarn packages, we don't have a solution for "easy" network storage on GCP.

 ## Bootstrapping a cluster